 The attack on democracy in Benton Harbor shows that the corporate power structure is determined to crush anyone who stands in its way.
 It is part of a process under way across America in various forms.
-After the oncestable working class community of Benton Harbor was devastated by automation and globalization and the community began resisting, the race card was played to impose the open rule of corporate power as a way of containing the entire area.
+After the once-stable working class community of Benton Harbor was devastated by automation and globalization and the community began resisting, the race card was played to impose the open rule of corporate power as a way of containing the entire area.
 This tactic has been repeated across Michigan, with Black-majority cities being singled out and painted by the media as incompetent to run their own affairs, and then emergency managers imposed on them.
 The Black cities are the starting point, but the real target is the whole working class and the whole of our society.

-Benton Harbor and Michigan, with their growing poverty, and nonelected emergency managers that turn the assets of a city over to the banks and corporations while establishing martial law, are emerging as the center of the fascist assault sweeping the nation.
+Benton Harbor and Michigan, with their growing poverty, and non-elected emergency managers that turn the assets of a city over to the banks and corporations while establishing martial law, are emerging as the center of the fascist assault sweeping the nation.
 It is a harbinger of the future of America if people do not act.
-In fact, communities are responding to similar attacks around the country, whether the poisoning of drinking water and effort of corporations to take over the water, the wave of police killings, the attacks on the homeless and the immigrants, or the economic assault on workers' standard of life.

-We have to go on the offensive across Michigan and across our country to begin the process of taking over the corporations so they can be run in the interests of the people.
+In fact, communities are responding to similar attacks around the country, whether it's the wave of police killings, the attacks on the homeless and the immigrants, or the economic assault on workers' standard of life.
+We have to defend leaders like Pinkney and Corneilus.
+And more than this, we have to go on the offensive across Michigan and across our country to begin the process of taking over the corporations so they can be run in the interests of the people.
 Either we take over the corporations, making the means of life public property, or we continue living under a corporate dictatorship that will only get worse.
 We have the power to shape our future.
 We can have a cooperative society where the needs and aspirations of humanity for a decent life are achieved.